SAP-samples/xsa-cap-migration-using-basextn/README.md

    - Run the command `cf login -a < API_URL >` and input your username and password

 5. Right click on the mtar file inside mta_archives folder and select `Deploy MTA Archive`.

+## Data Migration
+For migration of data using the SAP HANA Application Migration Assistant, please refer to the [DataMigration](DataMigration.md) document.

 ## Learning Resources
 1. [The Self-Service Migration Tool for SAP HANA Cloud](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/self-service-migration-for-sap-hana-cloud-tool).